THE BEST LAS VEGAS PROPERTIES

 maximum value and loan amount for a VA loan, based on an approved appraisal.

-Certificate Of Title - A statement provided by an abstract
+Certificate Of Title - A statement provided by an

-based on the public record.
+estate based on the public record.

-Chain Of Title - The history of all of the documents
+Chain Of Title - The history of all of the

-existing document and ending with the most recent.
+earliest existing document and ending with the most recent.

 Clear Title - A title that is marketable and is